 AED Welcomes Its Partner and Affiliate Organizations

 The AED establishes formal collaborations with organizations of eating disorder professionals around the globe who share the AED’s mission of promoting the treatment, research, and prevention of eating disorders.
 The Partnership, Chapter and Affiliate Committee, established in 2009, seeks out suitable Partner Organizations (national multidisciplinary ED organizations) and Affiliate Organizations (organizations of single disciplines or those dedicated to individuals with ED) and helps build mutually beneficial collaborations with and between them.
-The AED has currently fourteen AED Partner Organizations, three Affiliate Organizations and one Chapter:
+The AED has currently seventeen AED Partner Organizations, five Affiliate Organizations and two Chapters:

 Argentina: Transdisciplinary Obesity Society (Argentina), Sociedad Transdisciplinaria de Obesidad (STO)

 Australia/New Zealand: The Australian and New Zealand Academy for Eating Disorders (ANZAED)